-PAIs are considered within the decision-making process for investment funds (with the exception of those that are invested predominantly in investment instruments issued by states) and for investment instruments issued by other issuers.
+In the investment decision-making process for investment funds (with the exception of those that are invested predominantly in investment instruments issued by states), PAIs are considered additionally.

 At least 51% of the portfolio (excl. liquidity in the form of account balances and short-term deposits) shall be invested in investment instruments that take into account PAIs based on the criteria defined below.